f-droid/fdroid-website/_docs/All_About_Descriptions_Graphics_and_Screenshots.md

 However, the following more specific rule also applies:

-* Graphic files from the app’s source of *fdroiddata* overwrites files in the repo.
+* Graphic files from the app's source of *fdroiddata* overwrites files in the repo.